-Madhya Pradesh, the largest state in India, is located in the center of the country and is filled with heritage sites of great cultural importance chronicling the history of the region.
-There are 167 state-designated heritage sites in Madhya Pradesh and many of them have been identified as needing conservation.
-Due to Madhya Pradesh’s complex history, these sites are of a diverse range of styles and ages and spread over a wide terrain.
-Encroachment on the sites is a concern and there is a need for greater expertise on conservation and management.
+Madhya Pradesh, the second largest state in India, is located in the center of the country.
+Heritage sites of great cultural importance, found throughout the region, chronicle its complex and storied history.
+Many of the 167 state-designated heritage sites in Madhya Pradesh, which reflect a diverse range of styles and eras and are spread over a wide terrain, require conservation.
+Encroachment on the sites is a concern, and there is a need for greater expertise on conservation and management.

-This project will serve as a model for sustainable management of conservation projects in India and around the world.
+The conservation projects at Madhya Pradesh will serve as a model for sustainable management for other projects in India and around the world.
 The state of Madhya Pradesh has a large number of cultural resources and has a great potential for tourism, as it is accessible from Delhi and Agra.
-WMF’s work on a portfolio of important heritage sites in the state in partnership with the government is a significant first step towards securing some of Madhya Pradesh’s most important monuments.
+WMF’s work on a portfolio of important heritage sites in the state, in partnership with the government, is a significant step towards securing some of Madhya Pradesh’s most important monuments.